 According to the Merck Manual, fibromyalgia is among the most common conditions that cause musculoskeletal pain (second only to osteoarthritis).
 Symptoms range from an achy feeling to severe pain.
-Additional symptoms include pain or tenderness that increases with fatigue, cognitive problems (memory and concertation), irritable bowel syndrome, fatigue, difficulty sleeping, anxiety and depression, and tender spots on the body that do not turn red and are not accompanied by warmth or swelling (these symptoms would indicate the pain is due to another condition).
+Additional symptoms include:

 What is fibromyalgia?
-How is the overall life a person dealing with this debilitating condition affected?
-Is there any proof that fibromyalgia symptoms can be resolved naturally?
+How does it affect your life?
+Is there a natural way to resolve fibromyalgia symptoms?
 Please read this comprehensive discussion of a chronic pain condition that affects millions of people around the world.

 Obtaining a Fibromyalgia Diagnosis Is Difficult

 Dealing with fibromyalgia can be difficult.
 Diagnosis can be a lengthy process.
 According to the Fibromyalgia Global Impact Survey that was published in Paris, France in 2008, diagnosis times in the 8 countries survey ranged from about 7 months in Korea to upwards of three and a half years in Spain.
-Patients averaged seeing between 2 and 5 doctors to get an official diagnosis.
-That time has to be added to the average length of time a patient deals with pain before going to the doctor which ranged from an average of 4.6 months in the UK to 18 months in Mexico.
-All this difficulty in getting a diagnosis existed despite patients averaging between six and 11 symptoms.
+Patients suffered for up to 18 months before seeing a doctor and then would see between 2 and 5 doctors to get an official diagnosis.

 The Impact of Fibromyalgia on a Patient’s Quality of Life

 One of the biggest aspects of life that are affected for a fibromyalgia sufferer is the ability to work.
-The global survey mentioned above also revealed that between 15 and 29% of fibromyalgia sufferers could not work due to the condition.
-Another 21-35% said that the amount they could work was limited by their health.
+As a result of the condition, 64% of fibromyalgia sufferers could not work or were limited in their work.
 In Spain, one-third of migraine patients had lost a job due to the condition, and the figures were only a little better in the other seven nations.
 Many patients regularly called in sick, and their employers were either not understanding of chronic health conditions or could not afford to employ someone who consistently missed work days.

-Increased cost of health care is another major concern for fibromyalgia patients.
-Even in European nations that were part of the survey, between 42 and 64% of responders said they spent a lot of money on medical care beyond what insurance covered.
+The increased cost of health care is another major concern for fibromyalgia patients.
+Between 42 and 64% of responders said they spent a lot of money on medical care beyond what insurance covered.
 In Mexico, 79% were paying a great deal out-of-pocket.

 Fibromyalgia, the CNS, and Pain Centralization

 While the exact cause of fibromyalgia has not been determined, researchers agree that the pain originates in the brain and spinal cord rather than the bones, joints, and muscles themselves.
-But this does not mean the pain is “in the person’s head.”
-Rather, it confirms that fibromyalgia is a real condition resulting from the central sensitization of pain in the body.
+This does not mean the pain is “in the person’s head” rather, it confirms that fibromyalgia is a real condition resulting from the central sensitization of pain in the body.
 What is central sensitization?

-Central sensitization (or pain sensitization) refers to the process that takes place within the body when an emergency situation is encountered.
+Central sensitization (or pain sensitization) refers to the process that takes place within the body in an emergency.
 For example, if you inadvertently lean up against a hot stove, your body responds by ramping up pain levels to get you to move away from the source of danger as quickly as possible.
-Under normal circumstances, pain levels quickly return to normal after the source of danger is removed.
-IF the injury is very serious, a sense of shock may set in and actually dampen the pain.
+The body usually returns to normal after the source of danger is removed.
+If the injury is very serious, a sense of shock may set in and actually dampen the pain.
 However, researchers believe that with fibromyalgia patients the central nervous system maintains this state of “wind-up,” thereby resulting in an increased pain response from little to no stimuli.
 What the average person may detect as a mere touch, a fibromyalgia patient may sense as a severely painful event.
 This can affect personal relationships among other aspects of life.

 An Explanation for the Failure of Pain Medications

-It has been well documented that pain medication usually fails to help fibromyalgia patients.
-According to researchers, the concept of central sensitization explains why opioids are not effective in treating this condition.
+According to researchers, the concept of central sensitization explains why opioids are frequently not effective in treating Fibromyalgia.
 These drugs, along with other narcotic analgesics, do nothing to reduce the brain’s neurotransmitter activity.
 Therefore, these drugs cannot reduce the effects of pain centralization.

 What Can Help Central Sensitization of Pain?

-Central sensitization helps explain why things such as stress, fatigue, anxiety, depression, trauma, lack of sleep, cold temperatures, or being told that your condition is all in your mind are all triggers for flare-ups.
-These environmental stressors, both physical and emotional, only enhance the effects of pain centralization.
+Triggers for flare-ups include stress, fatigue, anxiety, depression, trauma, lack of sleep, cold temperatures, or being told that your condition is all in your mind.
+These environmental stressors, both physical and emotional, only enhance the effects of central sensitization.
 On the other hand, this also helps clarify why certain habits can help to relieve pain.
-For example: